anders-s-olsen/shiftstretchNMF/README.md

 # shiftstretchNMF
-PyTorch code for learning the shift- and stretch-invariant NMF
+PyTorch code for learning the shift- and stretch-invariant NMF.